sezero/quakespasm/README.txt

   o  Raised the default max_edicts from 1024 to 2048

   o  Revised lit file loading, the lit file must be from the same game
-     directory as the map itself
+     directory as the map itself or from a searchpath with a higher priority

   o  Fixed rest of the compiler warnings